Removal from the Hodge and other lender panels: Why they do it and how to get reinstated

 • Breaches of Hodge conveyancing panel requirements

-• Is there a fee to be reinstated onto the Hodge conveyancing panel?
+• Is there a cost to revert back onto the Hodge conveyancing panel?

-• Is there a limit to the number of occasions my law firm can apply to be reinstated on the Hodge conveyancing panel?
+• Is there a limit to the amount of times my law firm can apply to get back on the Hodge conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking Hodge panel reinstatement is to ensure that your firm is not removed off of the Hodge conveyancing panel in the first place.